ministryofjustice/laa-check-client-qualifies/README.md

 yarn build:css
 ```

-### Initial setup

-Git-crypt is used for encryption.
-It uses either your personal public key or a symmetric key.

-To obtain the symmetric key you will need to get access to LastPass.
-Liase with a team member for this.
-Once you have the the key you can unlock:

-    git-crypt unlock path-to-symmetric-key

 ### Sentry

 Sentry is a realtime application monitoring and error tracking service.
 The service has separate monitoring for UAT/dev, Staging and Production.